We may earn a fee if you click on the links below. Compensation does not determine ranking. Not all brands are included. Learn more.

 Although specific eligibility requirements vary by company, homeowners generally need to meet the following criteria:

-• Credit: Typically, companies require homeowners to have a credit score of 620 or higher, meaning a fair to excellent score.
+• Credit: Credit score and income requirements are more lenient than on traditional loans.
+Typically, companies require homeowners to have a credit score of at least 500.

 • Loan-to-value ratio (LTV): The LTV is the current loan balance — and the new loan or home equity share agreement — divided by the home's current value.
 The resulting number reflects how much you owe on your debt; generally, you need an LTV of 70% or better.
 If you owe more money, you may not qualify.